DEV Community

 Enter fullscreen mode Exit fullscreen mode

-Google could have built Stitch from scratch using its existing Gemini capabilities.
-It chose instead to acquire Galileo AI and use their product as the foundation.
-The rationale is clear in retrospect: Galileo had already solved the hardest non-model problems — the prompt engineering approach that reliably produces coherent UIs, the output parser that converts model outputs into valid design tokens and component trees, the training data pipeline for UI-specific examples, and the user experience model for iterative refinement.
+Google could have built Stitch from scratch using Gemini.
+It acquired Galileo instead because Galileo had already solved the hardest non-model problems: the prompt engineering approach that reliably produces coherent UIs, the output parser that converts model outputs into valid design tokens and component trees, and the UX model for iterative refinement.
 Rebuilding these would have taken months.
-The acquisition compresses that to days.
+The acquisition compressed that to days.
 Galileo's technology became the product layer; Gemini became the intelligence underneath it.

-Stitch's code export quality reached 95% accuracy (as measured by component rendering fidelity) in the March 2025 closed beta, up from earlier estimates of around 70%.
-The improvement was driven by RLHF — Reinforcement Learning from Human Feedback — applied specifically to UI generation quality.
-The beta involved 500+ partner users including Vercel developers, who provided direct feedback on generated code quality and design accuracy.
-This domain-specific RLHF signal tuned Gemini's output for the specific quality criteria that professional designers and developers cared about: component naming, layout accuracy, code cleanliness, and design system compatibility.
+Stitch's code export quality reached 95% accuracy (component rendering fidelity) in the March 2025 closed beta, up from ~70% in early estimates.
+The improvement came from RLHF — Reinforcement Learning from Human Feedback — applied specifically to UI generation quality.
+The beta involved 500+ partner users including Vercel developers who provided direct feedback on generated code quality and design accuracy.
+This domain-specific signal tuned Gemini's output for the criteria professional designers and developers actually cared about: component naming, layout accuracy, code cleanliness, and design system compatibility.

-Jul–Aug 2025 Public beta Theme customization, RTL language support, bug fixes
+Jul–Aug 2025 Public beta Theme customisation, RTL language support

 Dec 2025 Stitch 2.0 preview Prototypes (multi-screen flows), Gemini 3 integration